 If you are planning to borrow funds from a lending organisation, then another benefit of preparing your cashflow forecast for growth is that it shows the lender how well you know your business.
 As a result, the lending organisation is more likely to lend you the funds and you may be able to negotiate a better deal with reduced costs.

-This was highlighted in our case study on Herb Booth where the Founder & CEO, Chris Booth discussed how the Calxa software helped when applying for a bank loan.
-In relation to the presentation and accuracy of the cashflow forecast Chris stated:
+This was highlighted in our case study on Herb Booth where the Founder & CEO, Chris Booth discussed how Calxa helped when applying for a bank loan.
+Noteably, Chris stated in relation to the presentation and accuracy of the cashflow forecast:

 “The fact that they married up with the Profit & Loss and Balance Sheet reports from MYOB certainly impressed them…..”
 Chris also discussed the importance of being able to foresee in advance when cashflow will be short and how he can take action and stated “Just this week I saved $5,000 by reviewing my expenses and changing one of my suppliers.
 I wouldn’t have been prompted to do that if I hadn’t been using Calxa’s cashflow forecast.”